-- All travellers aged five years or older, travelling to or transiting through to Australia on or after 10 February 2021, will need to provide evidence of a negative COVID-19 test result undertaken 96 hours or less prior to boarding a flight at the departure point.
+- All travellers aged five years or older, travelling to or transiting through to Australia from New Caledonia on or after 10 February 2021, will need to provide evidence of a negative COVID-19 test result undertaken 96 hours or less prior to boarding a flight at the departure point.
 COVID-19 (PCR) pre-departure tests required for travel to Australia can be undertaken in New Caledonia at the COVID-19 Testing Centre (Centre de dépistage COVID-19) located at the Gaston Bourret Hospital at the Koutio Medipole in Dumbea (address: 110 Boulevard Joseph-Wamytan – email: [email protected] – phone: +687 20 99 76).
 The Centre is open Monday to Friday from 8am to 12noon.
 The Centre advises to email the COVID-19 Testing Centre with a copy of passports and itineraries (e-tickets) so that an appointment can be made.
-The Centre advises PCR tests are currently priced at XPF 10,400 (prices subject to change).
-Further information is available under Instructions for Air Travellers leaving New Caledonia on the website of the Government of New Caledonia.
+The Centre advises fees apply to PCR tests and other tests.
+Further information, including fees and other testing centres, is available under Instructions for Air Travellers leaving New Caledonia on the website of the Government of New Caledonia.
 Travellers should check with their airline and the authorities of the other countries they are travelling to which type of test they require.
 Travellers to Australia from New Caledonia can be tested up to 96 hours prior to departure.

 For further information on, and assistance with, entry and quarantine conditions to New Caledonia, please check the websites of the French High Commission in New Caledonia and of the Government of New Caledonia (including main facts in English).
 Please also contact the nearest French diplomatic or consular mission in Australia or the French diplomatic or consular mission in your country of residence for further advice where required.
 Please also contact your airline, cruise line, port agent, travel provider or employer as appropriate.